 Safety Escort Program: Safety escorts are provided at all campuses at any time from one campus destination to another.
 By calling 210-458-4242, a uniformed police officer or Public Safety Officer will respond to provide this free service.

 Self Defense Program: The UTSA Police Department has a one hour self-defense class where physical, non-physical, and avoidance techniques are covered as well as resources to continue self-defense education.
-This program is typically presented 8 times each year.
+This program is typically presented eight times each year.

 Whistle Defense Program: The UTSA Police Department offers free key chain safety whistles for UTSA students, faculty, and staff as a personal defense system for university community.
-The Whistle Defense Program is a campus safety program based on the use of whistles to alert patrol officers, students, faculty, and staff that an crime or emergency has occurred or is about to occur.
+The Whistle Defense Program is a campus safety program based on the use of whistles to alert patrol officers, students, faculty, and staff that a crime or emergency has occurred or is about to occur.

-Health Services Information Fairs: Held twice a year to give faculty, staff, and students information on various health issues to include HIV awareness, drug and alcohol dependency issues, and sexual assault awareness.
+Health Services Information Fairs: Held twice a year to give faculty, staff, and students information on various health issues to include HIV awareness, drug and alcohol dependency issues, and sexual assault awareness

-International Student Orientation: Usually held three times a year for international students to gain knowledge of UTSA student support services and academic life and reduce anxiety about the transition to U.S. college life.
+International Student Orientation: Usually held three times a year for international students to gain knowledge of UTSA student support services and academic life, and reduce anxiety about the transition to U.S. college life

 Printed Crime Prevention Literature: Crime prevention literature related to personal safety, identity theft, auto theft prevention, and residential security is available at designated locations throughout the campus.
 Specialized crime prevention literature is available upon request.
 The UTSAPD website also has crime prevention brochures in PDF format.

 Operation Identification: Operation Identification is an ongoing program, which involves the engraving of a state driver's license number on valuable items of personal property such as laptops and bicycles.
 Engravers are available at the UTSA Police Department.